Hunter100102/Jupyter/README.md

 ## Introduction

 I am William Cody Hunter, a passionate developer with a keen interest in Data Science and Machine Learning.
-This repository is a collection of my personal and professional projects in these fields.
-Each project has its own directory and contains a README file with detailed information about the project, how to set it up, and how to use it.
+This repository is a collection of my personal  projects in these fields.
+Each project has its own file.

 ## Projects